typesupply/opentype-cookbook/docs/index.md

 ## Feedback & Contributions

-[This source for the text of this cookbook is on GitHub](https://github.com/typesupply/opentype-feature-intro).
+[This source for the text of this cookbook is on GitHub](https://github.com/typesupply/opentype-cookbook).
 If you spot errors, have suggestions about making something more clear and so on, please open an issue or submit a pull request over there.
 If you would rather get in touch with me directly, feel free to do that [here](http://typesupply.com/contact).

 ## Donations

-If you think this cookbook has been useful in your day to day work and you want to support the development of it, feel free to drop a tip or donation into the hat over on [Pledgie](https://pledgie.com/campaigns/26563).
+If you think this cookbook has been useful in your day to day work and you want to support the development of it, feel free to *(hang on, I'm waiting to be approved for thew GitHub Sponsor program)*.
 Or you can contact me [directly](http://typesupply.com/contact) if you would prefer to do it that way.

 ### Students